databrickslabs/dbldatagen/docs/source/generating_cdc_data.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Generating Change Data Capture data
+Generating Change Data Capture Data
 ===================================

 This section explores some of the features for generating CDC style data - that is exploring the ability to